nwcadence/vse2017-demovm/readme.md

-# Visual Studio 2017 Sales Enablement - Virtual Machine Setup
+# Visual Studio 2017 Enterprise - Virtual Machine Setup

-This is the repository for Visual Studio 2017 Sales and Partner Enablement Resource for sellers and technical professionals.
-You will find sales and technical resources that will enable you to sell Visual Studio Enterprise 2017.

 There are two components for the demos:
 - Windows VM workstation (Windows Server 2016 Datacenter) that contains Visual Studio 2017 (15.2), Chrome, Firefox, Git, and other dependencies